Whatsapp Icon

 Parallel to advancements in testing, there has been a surge in the development of targeted therapies aimed at combating cancers with EGFR mutations.
 These treatments focus on inhibiting the activity of the EGFR protein, thereby halting the growth and spread of cancer cells.
 Among the newer agents, third-generation EGFR tyrosine kinase inhibitors (TKIs) have shown promise in treating EGFR-mutant non-small cell lung cancer (NSCLC) with enhanced efficacy and reduced side effects compared to earlier generations.

-Dietary Considerations during Therapy
+Dietary Considerations During Therapy

 Despite the focus on medical treatment, nutritional support plays a pivotal role in managing side effects and improving quality of life during cancer treatment.
 Consuming a balanced vegetarian diet rich in fruits, vegetables, whole grains, and plant-based proteins can help maintain strength and support the body's healing process.
 It's always recommended to discuss dietary plans with a healthcare provider to tailor the diet according to individual health needs and treatment plans.